 Read on for some stories about Evanescence, where they've been, and what the future holds for this one-of-a-kind band.

-In 2016, Amy Lee wrote and recorded a children's album entitled Dream Too Much.
+In 2016, Amy Lee wrote and recorded a children's album titled Dream Too Much.
 The album was a family affair for Lee: it was inspired by her young son, Jack, and her father and sisters performed on the recording.
 Dream Too Much is light-years away from the gothic-infused sounds of Evanescence.
 Tracks on the album include the Sesame Street favorite "Rubber Duckie" and the Ben E. King classic "Stand By Me."
 Lee is incredibly proud of this very personal project, which was released through Amazon Prime Music.
-She said:
+In an interview with Rolling Stone, she said:

-According to Amy Lee, the project takes the group back to its "roots."
-Though two new songs appear on the album, the overwhelming majority of Synthesis is reworked versions of past hits ranging from "Lithium" to "My Immortal."
-In Lee's words:
+According to Amy Lee, the project takes the group back to its roots.
+Though two new songs appear on the album, the overwhelming majority of Synthesis is reworked versions of past hits, ranging from "Lithium" to "My Immortal."
+In Lee's words, this process was quite involved: